YKonovalov/openstack-networking-demo/tungsten/centos8-kayobe-ussuri/README.md

   - one build server 64G RAM
   - one control node 2G RAM
-  - one head node 64G RAM
+  - one or three head node 64G RAM
-  - tree compute node 8G RAM
+  - tree or more compute node 8G RAM

 ## configure